 Who Does the DPDP Act Apply To?

-The Act applies to any organisation that processes digital personal data within India.
-It also has extraterritorial reach — if your company is based outside India but offers goods or services to people in India and collects their data, you are covered.
+The Act applies to any organisation processing digital personal data within India: data collected digitally, or collected on paper and later digitised.
+It also has extraterritorial reach.
+A company based outside India that offers goods or services to people in India and collects their data is covered, with no physical presence required.

 "Processing" under the DPDP Act is defined broadly.
-It includes collection, storage, use, sharing, disclosure, and deletion — essentially anything you do with personal data in digital form.
+It covers collection, storage, use, sharing, disclosure, and deletion: essentially anything you do with personal data in digital form.

 Two narrow exemptions exist:

-Everyone else — startups, enterprises, government bodies, foreign companies serving Indian users — falls under the Act.
+Everyone else falls under the Act: startups, enterprises, government bodies, and foreign companies serving Indian users.

-- Data Principal: The individual whose data you process — your customers, employees, users.
+- Data Principal: the individual whose data you process.
+Your customers, employees, and users.

-- Data Processor: Any third party that processes data on your behalf — cloud providers, payroll vendors, analytics platforms.
+- Data Processor: any third party processing data on your behalf, such as cloud providers, payroll vendors, or analytics platforms.
+You stay liable for what they do.

-- Significant Data Fiduciary: A Data Fiduciary designated by the Central Government based on data volume, sensitivity, or risk.
-If designated, you face additional obligations including appointing a Data Protection Officer and conducting periodic audits.
+- Significant Data Fiduciary (SDF): a Data Fiduciary the Central Government specifically designates based on data volume, sensitivity, or risk.
+Designation adds a Data Protection Officer, an independent data auditor, and annual impact assessments.

 Key Takeaway